in Google Search Console on Blogger?

 4. Register Your Blog with Bing Webmaster Tools

-Bing has own indexing system.
+Bing has owned indexing system.
 If your blog gets indexed in Bing first, Google may pick up your pages through cross-linking and traffic signals.

 5. Be Patient and Avoid Over-Submitting

-Indexing takes time, especially for new or recently redesigned blogs.
-Avoid:
+Indexing takes time, especially for new or recently redesigned blogs. please, avoid:

 - Making too many theme or setting changes at once